-- Step A Place the towel under the RO module to catch any excess water that drips out from the filters during the changeover. - Step B Start with Carbon Block Filter (closest to pump).
-Lift the cartridge to make the removal of the filter housings easier, the heads & housings may be lifted up to 90 degrees as shown in the pictures to the right.
-Starting with the sediment filter, lift the cartridge up to 90 degrees.
-Rotate the cartridge a $1\!\!/\!1$ turn counterclockwise, remove and dispose of used cartridge.
+Step A - Place a towel under the RO module to catch any excess water that drips out from the filters during the changeover.

+Step B - To make the removal of the filter housings easier, the heads and housings may be lifted up to 90° as shown in the pictures to the right.
+Starting with the sediment filter, lift the cartridge up to 90°.
+Rotate the cartridge a 1⁄2 turn counterclockwise, remove and dispose of used cartridge.